 Things get complicated when Alice becomes pregnant.
 Josiah arranges for that fact to remain a secret, forces Alice to give up her child for adoption, and promises to take his own grandchild to the adoption agency.
 On the train ride, however, he does something terrible to ensure that all of the problems he envisions for his son will go away forever.
 But his plan doesn’t work, and the child grows up, loved by others.
 There’s more to the story in the musical, but this context is sufficient for my story.

 But that’s not the only clue.
-Telula had a son and a grandson who both had Weldon as a middle name and were each listed on the 1930 United States Federal Census as Weldon Cook, implying that both of them went by the name Weldon.
+Telula had a son and a grandson who both had Weldon as a middle name and were each listed on the 1930 United States Federal Census as Weldon Cook.
+Both of them went by the name Weldon.

 Weldon’s father had a nickname, “Royal George,” and owned 142 slaves in Caswell County, North Carolina, according to the 1850 United States Federal Census.
 When Telula was born, Royal George would have been about 67 years old, and his son Weldon would have been about 23 years old.
-Royal George died about a year later, and I noticed something interesting about his will.
-Many of my other relatives from this time period open their wills with either a passing reference to God or a stated desire for a decent Christian burial.
-There’s not one word about any of that in Royal George’s will.
+Royal George died about a year later.
+There’s neither a passing reference to God nor a stated desire for a decent burial in Royal George’s will.
 It’s all business, including instructions about what to do if his four children by his second wife object to how he wants to divide their inheritance.And there was a lot to divide.
 The account documents for his estate include more than 30 pages, partly because so many people owed him money.
 At the time of the next United States Federal Census in 1860, Weldon is listed on the slave schedules as owning 27 slaves.
 Many if not most of those enslaved Africans presumably represent part of the “property” that Weldon inherited from his father.
 Weldon also inherited Royal George’s family home called Melrose.
 He had apparently put his relationship with Cornelia behind him and married another woman, Nancy Johnston, about a year after the birth of Telula.
 “A man’s gotta do what man’s gotta do” to succeed, according to the fictional grandfather in Bright Star.
-“A man must protect his family and preserve his good name,” he sings, although what he’s preserving is an illusion.
+“A man must protect his family and preserve his good name,” he sings, though he’s only preserving an illusion.

 Yet just as the rain falls on both the just and the unjust, so too does personal tragedy.
 Nancy died less than a year after she and Weldon were married.
 After her death, Weldon sold Melrose to one of his brothers.
 68 days after the death of his first wife, Weldon married his second wife Mary Bethel.
 By 1880, he was a widower again and had moved with his children to Danville in Southern Virginia.
 He married his third wife Elizabeth Hammond in 1881, and by the turn of the century he and his family were living in Asheville.
 Weldon died there in the Blue Ridge Mountains in 1901.